 Once an ENTP has gathered information and a high-level action plan, implementation follows.
 ENTPs often have a capacious network of friends and contacts who they can reach out to.
 This is a great way to get others’ input on how to approach their goal.
 Building relationships with people who may be able to offer valuable incite is of the utmost importance.
 These conversations could also point out any areas in which additional expertise is advisable.
 As ENTPs continue to build relationships, they should be aware of how productive their networking is.
 They should think about whether the people they are meeting are providing valuable information that can help them reach their goals.

-When interviewing, ENTPs will find it natural giving an explanation of their quick learning capacity and potentiality for the future success of an organization, though should allow their prospective employers time to ask questions during interviews.
-This personality type has a tendency to speak out of turn, and may not be able to gather all of the information needed to heed an informed decision during this process.
+When interviewing, ENTPs will find it natural to give an explanation of their quick learning capacity and potentiality for the future success of an organization, though they should allow their prospective employers time to ask questions during interviews.
+This personality type has a tendency to speak out of turn and may not be able to gather all of the information needed to heed an informed decision during this process.
 They should also be aware of the personality types of the people they are meeting with.
 For example, if an ENTP is in an interview with someone who has a Sensing personality type, they should keep the conversation more concrete, since the interviewer might become overwhelmed if they present too many theoretical ideas.